zaphosting/docs/docs/7d2d-firststeps-connect.md

 ---
 id: 7d2d-firststeps-connect
 title: "7 Days To Die: Connect to the server"
-description: "Information about various ways on how to connect to your 7 Days To Die server from ZAP-Hosting"
+description: "Discover how to connect seamlessly to your 7 Days To Die server and troubleshoot common issues for uninterrupted gameplay → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-7d2d